Use KV Store

 ## Limitations

 KVStore is deliberately simple.
-It only supports `get` and `set` on string values.
-There is no `delete`, no key listing/scanning, no TTL or expiration, and no atomic operations (no increment, no compare-and-swap).
-Values persist indefinitely until overwritten.
+It supports `get`, `set`, and `delete` on string values, with an optional per-key TTL (1 minute to 30 days).
+There is no key listing/scanning and no atomic operations (no increment, no compare-and-swap).
+Every entry expires - values cannot be kept indefinitely without being rewritten.

 If multiple runners write to the same key simultaneously, the last write wins with no conflict detection.
 This makes KVStore unsuitable for counters, locks, rate limiting, or anything requiring atomicity.
 For those use cases, use an external database like Redis or PostgreSQL.